 (C) What is the responsibility of the county agency in the reapplication process?

-(e) Obtaining verification of information, which is new, has changed or is subject to change;
+(5) Obtaining verification of information that is new, has changed or is subject to change;

-(i) Updating all files upon completion of the reapplication process.
+(10) Updating all files upon completion of the reapplication process; and

 (D) How is a reapplication completed?